What is the I do, we do, you do pedagogy teaching model?

 The second phase, We do, is guided practice.
 Through guided practice, teachers gradually release responsibility to the student.
 Guided practice may be in groups or individually.
 Students should have more than one attempt at practice with the teacher before moving to the last phase.
 In this phase, teachers give feedback on attempts as students practice the retrieval process from their memory of the I do step.

 Through formative assessment, teachers can surface student understanding.
-Students will be able to learn a new concept with no reinforcement of errors or misconceptions.
+Students solve and will be able to learn a new concept with no reinforcement of errors or misconceptions.
 This phase can provide teachers with an opportunity to scaffold or differentiate the acquisition of skills.

 Teachers can provide feedback on attempts and reach every student through Nearpod by delivering lessons live and seeing student results in real-time as they present new concept practice opportunities.
-You can also pivot in-the-moment back to the modeling phase if student understanding shows a need.
+You can also pivot in the moment back to the modeling phase if student understanding shows a need.
 In Nearpod teachers can pull up the whiteboard to go back to modeling at any time in a lesson plan.

 The flexibility of Nearpod combined with the flexibility of I do, we do, you do create successful learning opportunities for every student.